ClueLang/Clue/README.md

 ```
 2. Type `clue` in your PowerShell to run the compiler, it will explain the rest

+### Linux (cargo required)
+1. Paste and run this command in the console: `git clone https://github.com/ClueLang/Clue.git && cd clue && cargo install --path .`
+2. Type `clue` in the console to run the compiler, it will explain the rest

 ### Manual insallation
 1. Download the latest release and save it somewhere
 2. Open your system environment variables